cedana/cedana/docs/README.md

 ## Quick start

-First ensure that you have Cedana installed on your machine, and the daemon is running.
+First, ensure that you have Cedana installed on your machine, and the daemon is running.
 For installation instructions, see [installation](installation.md).

 Run a new managed process: